 4 hair bobbles – in case of hat head

 5 lipbalm – again, i like soft lips

 Thanks so much guys!
 All of your advice has been thoughtful and tremendously helpful especially for those long hikes between classes.
-Your responses have been my regular go-to guide :)posted over 4 years ago
+Your responses have been my regular go-to guide :)posted almost 5 years ago

 1) leggings (even if it isn’t always very warm)